Facet syndrome exercises

 Benefits of facet syndrome exercises

-Exercise might provide you with helpful health benefits, including:
+Exercise may provide you with helpful health benefits, including:

 - Eased pain